Trondheim-Sykkelkjokken/website/src/content/pages/tools/tools.en.md

 - Torx keys
 - Wheel truing stand

-# Parts
+# Parts for sale

 We also have some parts for sale:

+- Brake pads for disc and rim brakes
 - Inner tubes
-- Brake pads for disc and rim brakes
+- Wire and housing for gears and brakes
-- Gear and brake wires and housing
+- Chains
+- Brake rotors